Wayne Krenchicki

-Wayne Richard Krenchicki (September 17, 1954 – October 16, 2018) was a Major League Baseball (MLB) third baseman.
+Wayne Richard Krenchicki (September 17, 1954 – October 16, 2018) was an American Major League Baseball (MLB) third baseman.
 He played all or parts of eight seasons in the majors from 1979 until 1986.
 He was a past manager of the Evansville Otters of the independent Frontier League.
 He played college baseball at the University of Miami.

 Pre-MLB

 Krenchicki grew up in Ewing Township, New Jersey and graduated from Ewing High School in 1972.
 Krenchicki was selected by the Philadelphia Phillies in the eighth round (171st overall) of the 1972 MLB draft, shortly after his high school graduation.
 He opted to accept an athletic scholarship from the University of Miami where he majored in physical education.
 A three-year letterman from 1973 to 1975 with the Ron Fraser-coached Hurricanes, Krenchicki is considered the best shortstop in the program's history.
 The Hurricanes qualified for the NCAA Division I Baseball Championships in each of the three years he was with the ballclub, including as a runner-up in its College World Series debut in 1974.
 He finished his collegiate career with a .316 (198 of 626) batting average, .436 slugging percentage, 273 total bases, 35 doubles, 11 triples, six home runs and 67 stolen bases.
 He was inducted into the University of Miami Sports Hall of Fame in 1990.

 Krenchicki appeared with the United States national baseball team at the Baseball World Cup in 1973 and the Pan American Games in 1975, winning a gold and silver medal respectively.
 He was also on the Boulder, Colorado team that won the National Baseball Congress World Series in 1975.